 - 1 tbsp nutritional yeast optional, adds cheesy flavour

 - salt and pepper to taste

-Using your hands roll into eight croquette or tot shapes.
+- Using your hands roll into eight croquette or tot shapes.
+Squeeze out any excess liquid.
 Place on the baking tray.

 - Bake in the pre-heated oven for 25 minutes or until golden brown, turning with a spatula halfway through the cooking time.

 - Serve warm with tomato sauce or allow to cool completely and store in an airtight container in the fridge.